Selling final expense insurance CAN be a lucrative and rewarding career.

 This business is NO stranger to multi-level marketing influence.

-In fact, it predominates most of the new final expense agent recruiting opportunities.
+In fact, it predominates most of the new final expense insurance agent recruiting opportunities.

 Here’s my takeaway point…